-My husband and I have been together for 11 years, married for 8 years.
-We have a 17 year old daughter, Faith, whom my husband adopted 5 years ago.
-And 3 sons, Josh (9), Zach (7), and Ben (4).
-We also have 2 year old Puggle (Pug/Beagle mix) named Honey (that was the first thing we did on our bucket list).
+My husband and I have been together for 16 years, married for 13 years.
+We have a 23 year old daughter, Faith, whom my husband adopted 9 years ago.
+And 3 sons, Josh (13), Zach (11), and Ben (9).
+We also have a 6 year old Puggle (Pug/Beagle mix) named Honey (that was the first thing we did on our bucket list).

 On November 20th, I had a seizure in the early morning and was rushed by ambulance to the ER where after a cat scan the doctor told us that I have a mass in my brain.
-Then an MRI confirmed the cat scan showed a 5cm mass.
-The next morning I had surgery to do a biopsy, which came back inconclusive.
+Then an MRI confirmed the cat scan showed a 5cm mass, about the size of an egg in my right frontal lobe.
+The next morning I had surgery to do a biopsy, which came back inconclusive, because the surgeon completely missed the tumor as he wasn't a "tumor" surgeon and only a neurosurgeon who mostly operated on the spine, but he happened to be the doctor on call for the hospital and we knew nothing at the time.
 A Neurosurgeon from the hospital came into my room and said I have a Glioblastoma (stage 4 brain cancer), which would give me 14 months to live.
 That gave us a good scare, but thank God, that doctor was wrong!
 From there my husband sent my MRI images all over the United States and started researching for a doctor.
-We found one at UCLA and had a surgery on December 14, 2011, which much to our disappointment only removed half of the tumor, but this time we got an accurate pathology report.
+We found one at UCLA and had a surgery on December 14, 2011, which much to our disappointment only removed half of the tumor (again not a "tumor" specialist, but a general neurosurgeon.
+This time we got an accurate pathology report.
 I had a stage 2 Astrocytoma mixed Oligodendroglioma.

 On the drive home from the hospital, I looked around and said we could get into a car accident and die right now, no one knows the number of their days, at least I know I have 3 to 8 years (according to the doctors, although truly no one really knows and I am not a statistic).